Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): Typed GLP

 A type that is not complemented (for example \verb|Stream|) is an \emph{output type}, and its dual (for example \verb|Stream?|) is an \emph{input type}.
 A type that contains both produced and consumed positions is an \emph{interactive type}.
+An alternative in a type definition may also be a type name~$S$, providing type union for types with disjoint top-level functors.
+This disjointness is required so that a term's top functor selects its alternative deterministically.
+Two alternatives with the same functor are not allowed; a stream of integers interspersed with \verb|switch| markers cannot be written as

+whose last two alternatives share \verb|cons|.
+Factoring the element choice into its own type removes the clash: